kimgoetzke/randolf/README.md

 - You can define an arbitrary number of hotkeys.
 - Using the same key for multiple hotkeys is not supported.
 - Hotkeys cannot be configured via the tray icon context menu.

+#### Exclusion settings

+Randolf allows excluding certain windows from being interactable (e.g. selectable/movable) via the application.
+You can exclude windows by their title or class name, however Randolf currently does not provide any features to find the title or class name of a window (other than logging the title of a window when it is being interacted with via the application).
+A small number of windows are excluded by default, in order for the application to function properly.

 ## FAQ